 Saracens club on the road

-After 136 years of nomadic existence in 2013, Saracens decided it is time to settle down.
+After 136 years of nomadic existence, in 2013 Saracens decided it was time to settle down.

 The Saracens name can be traced back to the famous desert warriors led by Saladin in the late 12th century.
 They were renowned for their extreme mobility which is pretty apt for the well-healed north Londoners who started out in Southgate, train in St Albans, play in Barnet, occasionally walk out at Wembley, have dabbled in Abu Dhabi, Brussels, Milton Keynes and have even made the long haul trip to Hong Kong for a game.

 The first place Saracens could call home was Primrose Hill in 1876 when the Saracens Football Club was founded by the Old Boys of the Philological School in Marylebone (later to become Marylebone Grammar School) and its first fixture was at Primrose Hill playing fields with the red star and crescent worn.
 Amalgamation with neighbouring club, the Crusaders, occurred in 1878.

 After a move to Crown Lane in Southgate, the club upped sticks and settled down at Firs Farm, N.21 This first-rate set-up endured for some 12 years, facilitating the club's growth in physical stature and playing prestige.

 However, when the lease expired in 1938/39, the owners, Edmonton U.D.C, had decided that they needed the land for building purposes.
 Saracens had played on nine different grounds before the move to Bramley Rd for the 1939/40 season (although the war actually prevented them from playing there until 1945).